-- Maintenance is to be carried out in accordance with the instructions in this Operator's manual. - The maintenance and repair of injection equipment are to be carried out by a workshop with qualified personnel. - Seals may be broken and setting data edited only once approval has been granted by Scania.
+- Maintenance is to be carried out in accordance with the instructions in this Operator's manual. - Maintenance and repairs of injection equipment are to be carried out by an authorised Scania workshop. - The engine may only be modified with equipment that has been approved by Scania. - Seals may be broken and setting data edited only once approval has been granted by Scania.
 Modifications may be made by authorised personnel only. - Modifications affecting the exhaust and intake systems must be approved by Scania.